Mitch Garver Preview, Player Props: Rangers vs. Mariners

-Mitch Garver -- 0-for-3 in his last game -- will be in action for the Texas Rangers against the Seattle Mariners, with Bryan Woo on the mound, on September 29 at 10:10 PM ET.
+On Saturday, Mitch Garver (coming off going 0-for-4) and the Texas Rangers face the Seattle Mariners, whose starting pitcher will be Luis Castillo.
+First pitch is at 7:15 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Mariners.
+In his last game he had a hitless performance (0-for-4) against the Mariners.

 Sportsbook Promo Codes